Soumashree-Das/sitani_website/README.md

 #TO DO
-1.email sending fix
+1.email sending fix ✅
-2.services need images
+2.services need images✅
-3.projects when clicked show details of the project -
+3.projects when clicked show details of the project - ✅
             a. video (when not clicked stays still)
             b. initially very few details
 4.about us -
             a. video in the hero section . below it all the details of the page as it is
-            b. change the ui (remove the learn more) 5.fix all minor inconsistencies in the ui
+            b. change the ui (remove the learn more) 5.fix all minor inconsistencies in the ui 6.acheivements dashboard ✅
+7.login using only 2 email and password ✅